wp-plugins/meta-widget-customizer/readme.txt

 1. This screenshot shows how the widget looks like in the widget administration

 == Changelog ==

+= 0.3 =
+Added support for displaying entries from a configurable RSS feed as well as for:
+- XHTML validator link

 = 0.2 =
 Added support for displaying the links from a specified link category as well as for: